FdelMazo/7531-TDL/README.md

 - La magía de LISP es el **read–eval–print loop**: un entorno donde se toma lo escrito por el programador, se lee, se evalua, se imprime, y luego se vuelve a pedir input

-- Este self-interpreter es un **evaluador meta-circular**, esta escrito en LISP y puede evaluar código de LISP.
+- Este self-interpreter es un **evaluador meta-circular:** esta escrito en LISP y puede evaluar código de LISP.

 - ¿Cómo?
 Gracias a la función `eval`, definida por McCarthy en base a 7 operadores que toma como axiomas: `quote`, `atom`, `eq`, `car`, `cdr`, `cons` y `cond`

+[solo mencionar]The average person who writes a C compiler or interpreter requires about 20,000 lines of C to do so, and must be (or become) moderately expert about compilers or interpreters.

 ##

 > That was the big revelation to me when I was in graduate school—when I finally understood that the half page of code on the bottom of page 13 of the Lisp 1.5 manual was Lisp in itself.
 These were "Maxwell's Equations of Software!"
 This is the whole world of programming in a few lines that I can put my hand over.

 ~ Alan Kay, [A Conversation with Alan Kay](https://queue.acm.org/detail.cfm?id=1039523)

+##

 ![](img/eval.png)